rpatterson/prunerr/README.rst

 - Targets that automate releases
 - Targets that automate dependency upgrades
 - `Organize source by feature`_, for example ``\./src/foo/(template|view|model)\..*``,
-  rather than by type of source, for example ``\./src/(templates|views|models)/foo\..*``.
+  rather than by source type, for example ``\./src/(templates|views|models)/foo\..*``.

 Add a VCS remote for this repository to a real project.
 When the template adds